Program Guide

 Lunchtime Book

 One of our most popular segments, the Lunchtime Book Reading!
 Listen to contemporary fiction and non-fiction books on a range of topics.
 The best bit?
-If you miss the first broadcast at 1pm, you can catch a repeat at 6:30pm.
+If you miss the first broadcast at 1pm, you can catch a repeat at 7:30pm on 2RPH Plus (DAB+ only).

 13:30